illinois-cs241/illinois-cs241.github.io/_docs/utilities_unleashed.md

 ./env
 ```

-then you should print out all the environment variables.
+then you should print out all the environment variables and their values, like the builtin Linux `env` command.

 If the user enters: